precice/precice.github.io/pages/docs/configuration/configuration-coupling-multi.md

 </coupling-scheme:multi>
 ```

 Exactly one participants needs to have `control`. preCICE computes the convergence measures and the acceleration on this participant.
-Be careful: this participant needs to have `m2n` connections to all other participants and the `exchange` tags needs to be properly configured.
+The controller participant needs to access all the data that is used in the acceleration and convergence measures.
+Therefore, related `m2n` connections and `exchange` tags should be properly configured.
+To have an example configuration file, you might check [the integration tests we already have](https://github.com/precice/precice/blob/develop/src/precice/tests/multi-coupling-four-solver-1.xml).
+Currently, parallel participants are not supported to be used in multi-coupling scheme.

 All other tags are similar to a normal [implicit coupling](configuration-coupling.html#implicit-coupling-schemes).

 To find out more about multi coupling, you can also read Section 3.8 in [Benjamin's thesis](https://mediatum.ub.tum.de/doc/1320661/document.pdf).